unicef/rapidpro-datagen/README.md

     Options:
       -v, --verbosity INTEGER
       --zap                    Erase all data first
-      --atomic                 Use single transaction
-      --append                 do not create new organizations.
-Append new data to existing --processes INTEGER      number of processes to use --seed INTEGER           initial pk value for numbers --organizations INTEGER  Number od Organizations to create --channels INTEGER       Minimum number of Channels to create --contacts INTEGER       Minimum number of Contacts to create --archives INTEGER       Minimum number of Archive to create --flows INTEGER          Minimum number of Flow to create --broadcasts INTEGER     Minimum number of Broadcasts to create --base-email EMAIL       Base GMail addres to use for email generation --admin-email EMAIL      Alll Organizanizations admin's email
+      --atomic                 Use single transaction.
+Do not use for large dataset  (>~500.000 --create / --append      Create new organizations or append new data to existing -p, --processes INTEGER  number of processes to use --seed INTEGER           initial pk value for numbers --base-email EMAIL       Base GMail addres to use for email generation --admin-email EMAIL      Alll Organizanizations admin's email
       --superuser-email EMAIL  System superuser email
-      --help                   Show this message and exit.
+      --users INTEGER          Number od Users to create --organizations INTEGER  Number od Organizations to create --channels INTEGER       Minimum number of Channels to create --contacts INTEGER       Minimum number of Contacts to create --archives INTEGER       Minimum number of Archive to create --flows INTEGER          Minimum number of Flow to create --broadcasts INTEGER     Minimum number of Broadcasts to create --archives INTEGER       Minimum number of Archives to create --help                   Show this message and exit.

 ## Note